-There is also common use to indicate the tempo with Italian terms.
-As well as the other terms in this overview these are often written out on the piano sheet and some of the most common are listed below:
+It is also a common use to indicate the tempo with Italian terms.
+As well as many of the other terms in this overview, these are often written out on the piano sheet and some of the most common are listed below:

 Largo – very slow